zama-ai/concrete/docs/tutorial/bitwise.md

 This implementation uses the fact that we can combine two values into a single value and apply a single table lookup to this combined value!

-There are two major problems with this implementation though:
+There are two major problems with this implementation:
 1) packing requires the same bit-width across operands.
 2) packing requires the bit-width of at least `x.bit_width + y.bit_width` and that bit-width cannot exceed maximum TLU bit-width, which is `16` at the moment.